About

 Jaakkola is working as the co-director of Nordicom, a centre for Nordic media research at the University of Gothenburg in Sweden.
 Jaakkola is also an associate professor in journalism at the Department of Journalism, Media and Communication (JMG) at the University of Gothenburg, and an adjunct professor in journalism at the Faculty of Information Technology and Communication Sciences (ITC) at Tampere University.

-Furthermore, Jaakkola is the founder and coordinator of the Academic Forum for MIL Research at the Swedish Media Council, as well as a member in different researcher groups such as the Visual Media Literacy Group (VIMIK) at the Centre for Collaborative Visual Research (GPS400) and Research Group in Children’s Culture (BiG) at the University of Gothenburg.
-She has also been the chair of the Nordic collaboration committee for journalism education (2019–2022) and a representative of the academic Nordic journalism schools in the World Journalism Education Council (WJEC) (ongoing), and the co-lead of the UNESCO MILID University Network (2020–2022) as well as a board member in a number of associations and projects related to media, journalism and education.
+Jaakkola co-founded the temporary working group (TWG) on media literacy at ECREA (European Communication Research and Education Association), the Media Literacies and Communication Competencies (MLCC), and is chairing it since 2023.
+Furthermore, Jaakkola is the founder and coordinator of the Academic Forum for MIL Research at the Swedish Agency for the Media (Mediemyndigheten), a national platform for media literacy researchers in Sweden, as well as a member in different interdisciplinary research groups and networks such as the COST Action Network Language Plurality in Europe’s Changing Media Sphere (PLURIMEDIA), the Visual Media Literacy Group (VIMIK) at the Centre for Collaborative Visual Research (GPS400) and Research Group in Children’s Culture (BiG) at the University of Gothenburg.
+She has also been the chair of the Nordic collaboration committee for journalism education (2019–2022) and is currently a representative of the academic Nordic journalism schools in the World Journalism Education Council (WJEC).
+She has also been the co-lead of the UNESCO/UNAOC MILID University Network (2020–2022; MILID stands for “media & information literacy and intercultural dialogue”) and is currently a member of the North American and European regional chapter of the UNESCO Media and Information Literacy Alliance (former GAPMIL).
+She has been a board member in a number of associations and projects related to media, journalism and education – among other things, the Media & Learning Association, GPS400: Centre for Collaborative Visual Research and Språkkraft (ongoing).

 Research

-Jaakkola has authored the research monographs Reviewing culture online: Post-institutional cultural critique across platforms (Palgrave Macmillan, 2022) and Pedagogical opportunities of the review genre: Learning in cultures of evaluation (Routledge, forthcoming, 2024) on user-generated reviewing of cultural products, as well as the textbook Hyvä journalismi (Kansanvalistusseura, 2013) on journalistic work and practice, used as course literature in academic journalism study programmes in Finland.
-One of her most recent edited volumes is the international book Reporting artificial intelligence: A handbook for journalism educators (UNESCO, 2023).
+Jaakkola has authored the research monographs Reviewing culture online: Post-institutional cultural critique across platforms (Palgrave Macmillan, 2022) and Pedagogical opportunities of the review genre: Learning in cultures of evaluation (Routledge, 2024) on user-generated reviewing of cultural products.
+Her newest research monograph is titled Journalists as media educators: Pedagogies of journalistic production (Lexington Books/Bloomsbory, forthcoming).
+She has also authored academic textbooks such as Hyvä journalismi (Kansanvalistusseura, 2013) on journalistic work and practice, used as course literature in academic journalism study programmes in Finland, and AI-journalistik (Studentlitteratur, forthcoming, together with Jenny Wiik) on the uses of artificial intelligence (AI) in newsrooms.
+One of her most recent edited volumes is the international textbook Reporting on artificial intelligence: A handbook for journalism educators (UNESCO, 2023).

 In addition, Jaakkola has written over 60 research articles and published her work on journalism in international peer-reviewed journals such as Journalism, Journalism Studies, Journalism Practice and International Journal of Cultural Studies.
 She has also authored articles on pedagogical issues related to media, published, for example, in Scandinavian Journal of Educational Research and Nordic Journal of Digital Literacy.
 In addition, she has edited collections related to journalism and media literacy studies and acted as a peer reviewer for many leading academic journals, including Journalism, Journalism Studies, Journalism Practice, New Media & Society, and International Journal of Communication.